Goldensunboy/WL4Edit/README.md

 - Can read indexed 8x8 tile graphics directly from the ROM
 - Can read palette data from the ROM and apply it to 8x8 tiles
 - Can read map16 data which composes tiles and palettes into 16x16 pixel blocks
-- Can decompress and render levels using the above data
+- Can decompress and render most levels using the above data

 ## How?